nickpascucci/verso/README.md

 ## Using `verso|recto`

 `verso|recto` is driven by annotations within your source files, defining regions which can be referenced by other documents.
+These regions are called "fragments".

 ### Annotating a file

 Annotations are quite simple.
-To mark a region of code for reference, simply add a pair of comments around the region with the symbols `@<` and `>@`, followed by a unique ID.
+To mark a region of code and make a fragment, simply add a pair of comments around the region with the symbols `@<` and `>@` followed by a unique ID.
 The ID can be any string of alphanumeric characters and the characters `/`, `_`, or `-`, though it should be both unique within your project and valid in the source file you're annotating.
-The period character (`.`) is reserved, as it is used for references.
-Other characters may be added in the future.
+(The period character (`.`) is reserved, as it is used for inserting metadata about fragments.)
+Other characters may be added to the "safe" list in the future.
 If a character you want to use is not listed here, please file an issue on GitHub (or better yet, send a PR)!

 ### Referencing annotations

-In order to reference an annotation in another file, add a line containing the symbol `@@` followed by the ID of the annotation (e.g. `@@12345`).
-When the file is woven using the `recto` command (see the next section), the line will be replaced with the contents of the annotation.
+In order to insert a fragment in another file, add a line containing the symbol `@@` followed by the ID of the annotation (e.g. `@@12345`).
+When the file is woven using the `recto` command (see the next section), the line will be replaced with the contents of th fragment.
 You can add any markup you like around the line to provide formatting.

-To reference a group of fragments, a regular expression can be used after the `@*` symbol.
+To insert a group of fragments, a regular expression can be used after the `@*` symbol.
 All of the fragments whose ID matches the expression will be inserted in place of the symbol, in lexicographic order by their IDs.

-Sometimes it is also desirable to refer to metadata about an annotation.
+Sometimes it is also desirable to refer to metadata about a fragment.
 Currently, `verso|recto` supports the following metadata insertion operators:

-1. _Filename._ `@?id.file` inserts the name of the file the annotation was drawn from.
+1. _Filename._ `@?id.file` inserts the name of the file the fragment was drawn from.
-2. _Line number._ `@?id.line` inserts the line number on which the annotation began.
+2. _Line number._ `@?id.line` inserts the line number on which the fragment began.
-3. _Column number._ `@?id.col` inserts the column number at which the annotation began.
-(Currently this value is always 0, as annotations always begin at the start of a line.)
+3. _Column number._ `@?id.col` inserts the column number at which the fragment began.
+(Currently this value is always 0, as fragments always begin at the start of a line.)
-4. _Quick location._ `@?id.loc` inserts the file name, starting line number, and column number for the annotation in the format `file (line:col)`.
+4. _Quick location._ `@?id.loc` inserts the file name, starting line number, and column number for the fragment in the format `file (line:col)`.
 This is useful if you just want to quickly refer to the metadata without futzing with the formatting.

 ### Weaving a document for human consumption

-The `verso` command will read all of the annotations from the files specified on the command line, extract their annotations, and output the result to stdout.
-In turn the `recto` command will read its annotations from stdin.
+The `verso` command will read all of the files specified on the command line, extract their fragments, and output the result to stdout.
+In turn the `recto` command will read fragments from stdin.
 This makes the two programs easy to use together via pipes:

 ```
 verso main.rs lib.rs | recto build chap1.tex chap2.tex blog/home.md